Skip to main content

 2. After receiving your request, the court reporter will provide an estimate of the cost.
 You must then make arrangements with the court reporter for payment.

-Once financial arrangements have been made, the court reporter will prepare an original and one copy of the transcript and AO 44 invoice.
-The court reporter will file the original transcript and AO 44 invoice with the Clerk's Office and provide a copy of the transcript and AO 44 invoice to you.
+Once financial arrangements have been made, the court reporter will prepare the transcript, file it with the Clerk's Office, and email a copy of the transcript and AO 44 invoice to you.

 Transcript From an Official Reporter (Appeal)